A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Resource costs of building blocks

 \subsection{Subspace projector cost}

-As discussed in Sec.~\ref{Sec:QuantumAlgorithm} we use unitary block encodings $V_{\Pi_{\mathrm{Ker}}}$ (of $\Pi_{\mathrm{Ker}(\partial_k^i)}$) and $V_{\Pi_{\mathrm{Im}}}$ (of $\Pi_{\mathrm{Im}(\partial_{k+1}^j)}$), which are in turn used for building $V_{\Pi\Pi}$ (of $ \Pi_{\mathrm{Ker} \cap \mathrm{Im} }$).
+As discussed in Sec.~\ref{Sec:QuantumAlgorithm} we use unitary block encodings $V_{\Pi_{\mathrm{Ker}}}$ (of $\Pi_{\mathrm{Ker}(\partial_k^i)}$) and $V_{\Pi_{\mathrm{Im}}}$ (of $\Pi_{\mathrm{Im}(\partial_{k+1}^j)}$), which are in turn used for building $V_{\Pi_{\mathrm{Ker}(\partial_k^i) \cap \mathrm{Im}(\partial_{k+1}^j)}}$ (of $ \Pi_{\mathrm{Ker} \cap \mathrm{Im} }$).
 In this section we present an outline of the methods used for building these block encodings, and state their cost in Table~\ref{tab:ProjectorEncodingsKer} and Table~\ref{tab:ProjectorEncodingsKerIm}.
 We refer to Appendix~\ref{AppSub:SubspaceProjectors} for details.

-The QSVT circuit for implementing $V_{\Pi_{\mathrm{Ker}}}$ uses singular value threshold projectors~\cite{gilyen2019quantum}.
-This is a generalization of eigenvalue threshold projectors that are used for example in~\cite{lin2020near}, where quantum eigenvalue transformation is used for applying a filter function that projects out eigenvectors above a given threshold.
-In~\cite{lin2020near}, to prepare the ground state, the threshold is set lower than the gap $\Lambda$ between the ground and first excited state.
-We can use the polynomial approximations of the threshold function used in either of \cite{gilyen2019quantum,lin2020near}, but we need to carefully track the propagation of errors stemming from the approximation error~$\epsilon_i$.
-A technical detail is that we need to use even singular value transformation ensuring that the left and right singular vectors coincide, so that we end up with an (approximate) orthonormal projector.
+The QSVT circuit for implementing $V_{\Pi_{\mathrm{Ker}}}$ uses singular value threshold projectors~\cite{gilyen2019quantum}, i.e., it (approximately) transforms $\partial_{k}^i$ into the projector $\Pi_{\mathrm{Ker}}$ by mapping $0$ singular values to $1$ and non-zero singular values (that are at least $\Lambda$) to approximately $0$.
+A technical detail is that we need to use an even-degree polynomial~\cite{gilyen2019quantum} ensuring that the left and right singular vectors coincide, so that we end up with an (approximate) orthonormal projector.
+Singular value threshold projectors are a generalization of eigenvalue threshold projectors that are used for example in Ref.~\cite{lin2020near}, for applying a filter function that projects out eigenvectors above a given threshold.
+In Ref.~\cite{lin2020near}, to prepare the ground state, the threshold is set lower than the gap $\Lambda$ between the ground and first excited state.
+In our application we can use the polynomial approximations $P(x)$ of the threshold function used in either of \cite{gilyen2019quantum,lin2020near}, but we need to carefully track the propagation of errors stemming from the approximation error~$\epsilon_k$.